 One of the easiest and most enjoyable ways to expand your photographic horizons is to use your camera to explore the world on a very small scale.
 Close-up, or macro photography, can turn everyday objects into visually interesting images and bring a new dimension to your photography.

 As in almost everything in the photographic universe, there is more than one way you can enter into the world of macro photography.
+Here we will discuss macro lenses, extension tubes, and close-up filters.
+In Part 2 of this series, we look at bellows, reversal rings, macro couplers, and focusing rails.

 Macro lenses are designed to let the photographer focus on a subject at a distance that allows it to be reproduced, in the image circle, at the same or slightly smaller size.
 If the lens can reproduce the image at life size, it is said to be a 1:1 macro lens.
 If it reproduces it at half-size, it is a 1:2 macro lens.
 Flipping the ratio the other way, the Canon MP-E 65mm f/2.8 can operate at 5:1 and reproduce objects at 5x life size!